Bump of Chicken: History

 In 2005, Bump of Chicken released two singles, "Planetarium" and second double A-side single "Supernova/Karma".
 Karma was used as the theme song for Namco's "Tales of the Abyss".
 The band's next single, "Namida no Furusato" was used in a commercial for Lotte Airs.
 It became the group's second number one single.
 In 2007, they released the singles "Hana no Na" and "Mayday" on the same day.
 The two singles reached number one and two respectively on the Oricon Weekly Charts.
 Bump of Chicken released their fifth studio album, Orbital Period, on December 19, 2007.
 They released their first compilation album present from you on June 18, 2008.
 This album contains b-sides from singles and other non-album tracks.

 On November 25, 2009, Bump of Chicken released its third double A-side single "R.I.P./Merry Christmas", their first single in two years.
 On April 14, 2010, they released "Happy" and then in the following week, another single, "Mahō no Ryōri (Kimi kara Kimi e)".
 These two singles also reached number one consecutively for two weeks on the Oricon Weekly Charts, the first time a band achieved this since Orange Range's "Love Parade" and "Onegai!
 Señorita" in 2005.
 They released a fourth double A-side single "Uchūhikōshi e no Tegami/Motorcycle" on October 13, 2010, and they released a music video for the song on Toy's Factory's YouTube channel on September 14, 2010, which surpassed 200,000 views in two days.
 On December 15, 2010, they released their sixth studio album, Cosmonaut, but it did not feature the song "Merry Christmas".

 In 2011, Bump of Chicken announced that they wrote the song "Tomodachi no Uta" as the theme song for the animated 3D movie Doraemon: Nobita and the New Steel Troops: ~Angel Wings~, and "Tomodachi no Uta" was released as the single on February 23, 2011.
 They also released two singles, "Smile" on May 11, 2011, and "Zero" on October 19, 2011.
 "Zero" was used as the theme song for video game by Square Enix, Final Fantasy Type-0.
 Also in 2012, they released two more singles "Good Luck" and "Firefly", in January and September 2012, respectively.
 "Good Luck" was featured as the end theme to the Japanese film Always Sanchōme no Yūhi '64.

 On March 6, 2013, Bump of Chicken released their first live video and album Bump of Chicken Gold Glider Tour 2012, recorded live at the Yoyogi National Gymnasium, Tokyo, Japan, on July 3, 2012.

 On September 29, 2020, Bump of Chicken released the single "Acacia", which was featured in a music video named "GOTCHA!" uploaded on the Pokémon YouTube channel to celebrate the release of the Crown Tundra DLC in Pokémon Sword and Shield for the Nintendo Switch.

+On September 27, 2025, Bump of Chicken will be filling the ending theme for the anime My Hero Academia season 8 with the song "I".